olivia-ai/docs.olivia-ai.org/docs/dictionary.md

 ## Modules
 A module is basically a dynamic intent.
 The intent can contain patterns like `${NAME}` which can be replaced with the `Replacer()` method.

+## STT
+Speech to text, a technology to parse human voice to text.

+## TTS
+Text to speech, a technology that tells the text.

 ## NLP
 Natural Language Processing, it stands for the techniques used to parse natural language.